gares/iris/docs/editor.md

 (set-fontset-font t nil (font-spec :name "Symbola"))
 ```

-## CoqIDE
+## CoqIDE 8.9 and earlier on Linux (ibus-m17n)

-CoqIDE does not have support for unicode itself, but you can use the Intelligent
+On Linux with old versions of CoqIDE you can use the Intelligent
-Input Bus (IBus) framework for multilingual input.
+Input Bus (IBus) framework to input Unicode symbols.
 First, install `ibus-m17n`
 via your system's package manager.
 Next, create a file `~/.m17n.d/coq.mim` to
 configure an input method based on the math symbol list, and with some custom
 aliases for symbols used a lot in Iris: